williamlaidev/project12/README.md

 Here's how to use the program, along with common use cases:

-### Search Restaurants by Distance and Dish Type
+### Search Restaurants by Distance and Dish Type on Map

-1. Navigate to the use case package in your IDE.
+1. Navigate to the app package.
-2. Run the relevant class for searching restaurants based on distance and dish type.
+2. Run `start.java`.
+3. Select a point on the map.
+4. Enter the distance range in meters.
+5. Select the restaurant type you want to search for, or choose to search for all types.
+6. The terminal will display up to ten restaurants that fit the search criteria.
+7. Reselect a point on the map and start the search again.

+**Description:**
+The application integrates map view with geolocation and restaurant searching.
+It can search for restaurants within a selected range on the map and filter by restaurant type if desired.
+Unfortunately, saving restaurant data locally is not yet implemented, though JSON file settings have been set up and tested.
+The map is currently fixed but will be updated to allow movement like Google Maps in the future.
+The current view is small, but UI design improvements are planned.
+The maximum of ten results is a default setting and can be adjusted in the future.

-### Search Restaurants by Distance and Nearest/Top Rated
+### Search Restaurant Reviews

+1. Perform a restaurant search by distance and dish type on the map.
+2. Note down the restaurant ID of the restaurant you want to know more about and copy it.
-1. Navigate to the use case package in your IDE.
+3. Go to the app package in the project and run `ReviewApp`.
-2. Run the relevant class for searching restaurants based on distance and rating.
+4. Paste the restaurant ID.
+5. The program will generate up to six reviews of that restaurant obtained from Google Maps.

+**Description:**
+Due to incomplete local data access integration, this review check cannot be merged with the restaurant search functionality in a single program.
+The reviews are limited to a maximum of six by default but can be adjusted in the future.

 ### Get Restaurant Summarized Review

-1. Navigate to the use case package in your IDE.
-2. Run the relevant class to get summarized reviews for a restaurant.

-### Navigate on Map View

-1. Navigate to the use case package in your IDE.
+1. Navigate to the test and integration directory.
-2. Run the relevant class to view restaurant locations on the map.
+2. Run the review summary service integration test.
+3. You will see a new review returned with content summarizing all default review test cases.

+**Description:**
+Due to incomplete local data access setup, this feature is not integrated with the above functionalities.
+However, the program runs well, and you can adjust the context in the test cases to view differences in the summarized text.

 ## Contributing